sjdv1982/seamless/sphinx/source/validation.md

 The goal of validation is to make sure that invalid or unreasonable input values do not occur.
 In Seamless, validation should happen on the *data*, which means *cells* or *transformer input pins*.
 That means that transformation code can assume that its inputs are sensible, eliminating one class of errors. *Transformation code is not the correct place to do validation*.

 The simplest way to do validation is to declare a cell type (see cell documentation).
 Otherwise, validation happens via *schemas*.
-Schemas can be only attached to structured cells and the `Transformer.inp` and `Transformer.result` objects.
-Seamless schemas have also some similarities with Python classes, and can be used for object-oriented programming of cells.
+Schemas can be only attached to structured cells and to the `Transformer.inp` and `Transformer.result` objects (which are, in fact, structured cells as well).
+In addition.
+Seamless schemas have some similarities with Python classes, and can be used for object-oriented programming of cells.

 ***IMPORTANT: This documentation section is a draft.
 The preliminary text is shown below***